 How do I make arrangements for my overseas flight and what will it cost?

-There are several good travel agencies that specialize in student and educational travel, including Student Universe Travel and STA Travel.
+Students are responsible for their own travel arrangements between the United States and Poland.
+There are several good travel agencies that specialize in student and educational travel, including Student Universe.
 Although many of these agencies primarily serve those who are 25 years old or younger, they do have discounts for students of all ages.
-The cost of travel will depend largely on which cities you fly out of and into (e.g., JFK to Warsaw may be less expensive than DC to Krakow).
+The cost of travel will depend largely on which cities you fly out of and into (e.g., JFK to Warsaw may be less expensive than DC to Kraków).
 Sign up for fare alert, or check Kayak or other fare aggregators frequently.
 Plan to spend anywhere from $1,100-$1,350.
 Purchasing airfare early usually results in savings.
 Also, remember that the peak travel season begins in mid-June so seats will fill up very quickly.

 Polish airport codes: